 Fraudulent submissions are weeded out when the AP automation platform verifies documents to rule out an invoice or order isn’t forged and authenticates the original document.
 Usage data serves as the large and constantly growing reference library (or live training set) to make sure that duplicates don’t slip through, and that all data points are consistent.

 Imagine the opening example of two identical invoices that only differ by invoice number.
 Even though they have been assigned different file numbers when they were first captured, these dupes will set off the alarm and be set aside as an exception that gets flagged and will call for a human set of eyes.
+Simply put, when you have machine learning duplicate data is caught quickly, right at the start of the invoice workflow process.

 Why Fraudsters Are No Match for Machine Learning